SusnataJU/Supervised-Classification-of-SERAMPORE-SUBDIVISION---2014-/README.md

-# Supervised-Classification-of-SERAMPORE-SUBDIVISION-2014
-## Data sources- USGS Earth explorar
-## Software used - QGIS
-## Supervised Classification of SERAMPORE SUBDIVISION - 2014 , Prepared by me.
+# Supervised Classification of SERAMPORE SUBDIVISION - 2014 , Prepared by me.
 Here this classification shows the LULC COVER on Serampur area.
+ Data sources- USGS Earth explorar
+Software used - QGIS